 To watch a peregrine falcon hunting - and catching its prey - is to see the result of millions of years of evolutionary fine-tuning driven by the need for a predator to catch its prey.

-The peregrine falcon is listed as Least Concern in Queensland (Nature Conservation Act 1992) and is ranked as a low priority under the department's Back on Track species prioritisation framework.
+The peregrine falcon is listed as Least Concern in Queensland (Nature Conservation Act 1992).

 Peregrines have a body length of 35-50 cm and an 80-105 cm wingspan, with the females being slightly larger than the males.
 They have a distinct, heavyset chest (big pectoral muscles for flight) and broad-based wings with each ending in a pointed tip.

 The head and cheeks are covered in a black hood with yellow skin around the eye and on the cere (skin at base of beak covering nostrils).
 The chin and throat are white or yellowy-cream and the chest and under surface are flecked with black.
 The back and wings are slate-blue with darker barring (from underneath the wings and tail are tipped in black).
 The upper legs are covered in barred feathers while the lower legs and feet are yellow.